corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/cordapps/api-states.md

 * Receive any finalized transactions as part of `FinalityFlow` / `ReceiveFinalityFlow`.

 {{< note >}}
-See [Reissuing states]{{< relref "reissuing-states.md" >}}) for information about reissuing states with a guaranteed state replacement, which allows you to break transaction backchains.
+See [Reissuing states]({{< relref "reissuing-states.md" >}}) for information about reissuing states with a guaranteed state replacement, which allows you to break transaction backchains.
 {{< /note >}}

 ## ContractState sub-interfaces